Denise Richards: 1990s: Immediate breakthrough and stardom

-2000s
+2000s: Mainstream and television work

 In 2001, she guest-starred in Friends as Ross and Monica Geller's cousin, Cassie Geller in the episode "The One with Ross and Monica's Cousin".
 Later that year, she appeared in four episodes of Spin City as Jennifer Duncan, a love interest of Charlie Sheen's character.
 She starred as Sheen's character's ex-girlfriend two years later in two episodes of Two and a Half Men.
 Richards appeared in numerous films such as Valentine (2001), Good Advice (2001), Undercover Brother (2002), The Third Wheel (2002) and You Stupid Man (2002).
 She played Annie Logan in the horror comedy film Scary Movie 3 (2003), which was a commercial success and grossed $220 million worldwide.
 The film's plot significantly parodies the films The Ring, Signs, The Matrix Reloaded.
 Richards made a brief appearance in the British romantic comedy Love Actually (2003).
 In 2004, she appeared in two films, Whore and Elvis Has Left the Building.

+In 2005, Richards had a lead role as publicist Jolene in the short-lived UPN soap opera Sex, Love & Secrets.
+The series focused on rich young adults living in Silver Lake, Los Angeles, and their secrets involving sex and love.
+She starred in the ensemble drama film Edmond (2005) alongside William H. Macy and Mena Suvari.
+In 2008, she reunited with her Wild Things on-screen mother Theresa Russell in the drama film Jolene (2008).

+Her reality show Denise Richards: It's Complicated debuted on E! on May 26, 2008.
+The series followed the daily lives of Richards, her daughters Sam and Lola, and her married younger sister Michelle and father Irv.
+Entertainment Weekly published a review and wrote that "It's Complicated is one of those "celebs, they're just like us!" shows in which we're expected to enjoy watching a famous pampered person doing things we don't want to do either."
+The series concluded after two seasons on July 26, 2009.